A Beginner's Guide to Bodybuilding for Women

 Day 7: Rest

-Typically, you'll do a warm-up, then four to five of exercises for the designated body part, performing three to four sets of 8-12 reps of each.
+Typically, you'll do a warm-up, then three to five of exercises for the designated body part, performing three to four sets of 8-12 reps of each.

 Compound exercises typically get all the glory because they allow you to hoist bigger weights and also count as functional training, but isolation moves are actually pretty important for bodybuilding workouts: "Because these exercises focus on one muscle at a time, they're effective in increasing the size of muscle fibers, a major goal of all bodybuilders," says Martinez.
 Not to mention, if you're new to strength training, these more straightforward exercises will help keep you moving safely and injury-free.